Is it THC or CBD That Brings The Sandman?

 One of the most comprehensive studies regarding cannabis and sleep was published in FEBS Letters in 2006.
 This study specifically looked at CBD in rats, and employed microdialysis and histological slides to understand how CBD altered brain chemistry.
 If you want the nitty gritty details, click here.
 Otherwise, read on.

 CBD, according to the 2006 study, increases wakefulness in the presence of light.
-Although this study only administered CBD to rats, human studies (which are cited in the paper) showed this same effect.
+Although this study only looks at CBD in rats, human studies (which the paper cites) show this same effect.
 CBD also reduces REM sleep – the deepest stage of sleep that’s responsible for dreaming – which may explain why cannabis users often report a lack of dream experiences.

 THC, however, most definitely induces sleep.
 It is, after all, classified as a sedative-hypnotic (not a hallucinogen, as some idiotic prohibitionists will claim).
 The initial studies confirming this were performed in the 1970s, way beyond our ideal 10-year rule, but the data from these old studies used synthetic or isolated THC, so there were no confounding CBD interactions.